sledilnik/data-api/README.md

 ## 1.13.0

-* Vaccination: add used by manufacturer
+* Vaccinations: add used by manufacturer
+* Vaccinations: add administered by age groups

 ## 1.12.2